-Canto da Maya - Long term exhibit with over 30 works from the reknowned azorean sculptor.
-At the Santa Bárbara Center
+Canto da Maya - Long term exhibit with over 50 works from the reknowned azorean sculptor, and including personal correspondence, photographs and materials.
+At the Santa Bárbara Center.

 Sacred Art exhibit - Permanent religious art exhibit at Igreja do Colégio.
 Features catalog in english, audioguides in english, french and spanish

 Natural History and Convent Memory - permanent exhibits at the Santo André center, featuring english texts.

 Summer (April 1st - September 30th)

 Tuesday to Sunday, 10 AM - 5H30 PM

 Tuesday to Sunday, 9:30 AM - 5 PM

 The Museu Açoreano (Azorean Museum) created by Dr. Carlos Machado in 1876, opened its doors on June 10th, 1888, located at the Liceu Nacional de Ponta Delgada.

 Throughout the years, the Museum’s collections were enriched by new donations and acquisitions, growing larger in number but also on diversity.
 To the founding collection – Natural History – there were later additions such as African ethnography (1893), Art (1912) and, in the 1930’s, Regional ethnography, much due to the prolific cultural activities of that time, focused on studying the islands’ own identity traits.